 - 22. A Specific Investment Loan will be used to finance the physical investments, and improve the policy and institutional environment in Orissa's road sector.
-An Adjustment Programmatic Lending was considered as an alternative instrument, but was deemed inappropriate given that this is the first Bank operation in Orissa's road sector and future sector reform programs are not fully developed yet to link future programmatic support to reforms.
+An Adaptable Program Loan was considered as an alternative instrument, but was deemed inappropriate given that this is the first Bank operation in Orissa's road sector and future sector reform programs are not fully developed yet to link future programmatic support to reforms.
 For the same reasons, a Sector Wide Approach is also not considered. - 23.
-The loan will have the International Bank for Reconstruction and Development (IBRD) terms with variable spread or fixed spread options [to be confirmed before negotiations].
+The loan would be an IBRD Flexible Loan with variable-spread option and total maturity of 30 years including a grace period of 5 years.

-B. [If Applicable] Program objective and Phases
+B. Program objective and Phases